 Details with Side Effects

-Injury with Undiluted Intraocular Solution This product must be diluted before intraocular use.
+The Adrenalin® 1 mL single-use vial, while it does not contain chlorobutanol, must be diluted before intraocular use.
 Epinephrine containing sodium bisulfite has been associated with corneal endothelial damage when used in the eye at undiluted concentrations (1 mg/mL) [see DOSAGE AND ADMINISTRATION].

-Incorrect Locations of Injection
+Incorrect Locations Of Injection

 Injection into the anterolateral aspect of the thigh (vastus lateralis muscle) is the most appropriate location for administration because of its location, size, and available blood flow.
 Injection into (or near) smaller muscles, such as in the deltoid, is not recommended due to possible differences in absorption associated with this use.